JetBrains/kotlin-web-site/docs/topics/native/mapping-struct-union-types-from-c.md

 Now you are ready to
 [open the project in IntelliJ IDEA](native-get-started.md) and to see how to fix the example project.
-While doing that, see how C primitive types are mapped into Kotlin/Native.
+While doing that, see how C struct and union types are mapped into Kotlin/Native.

-## Primitive types in Kotlin
+## Struct and union types in Kotlin

 With the help of IntelliJ IDEA's __Go to | Declaration__ or compiler errors, you see the following generated API for the C functions, `struct`, and `union`: